Theunseenhammer/Neural-Networks-in-de-browser/README.md

 # Neural Networks in de browser
 ## Tonito Kusters, Roy Wendries, Max Kleinman & Jeremy Aué

-This assignment was made by a group of students on behalf of the research lab Data Intelligence@Zuyd in the Netherlands.
+This assignment was made by a group of students on behalf of the research lab Data Intelligence at Zuyd hogeschool in the Netherlands.
-The application demonstrates how neural networks could be created in the browser without using the host for computing.
-Each neural network is created using the users computing power.
+The application demonstrates how neural networks can be created in the browser without using the server for computing.
+Each neural network is created using the clients computing power.

 ## Features

-- Import a dataset and create your own neural network using LSTM
+- Import a dataset and create your own neural network using LSTM and Feed Forward methodes
 - Customize variables such as learning rate, errorthreshold and iterations.
 - Use your CPU or GPU to create neural networks.
 - Export created neural networks for later use.